 The curriculum prepares students to provide cybersecurity for small businesses and corporations across the public and private sectors.
 CU Denver delivers online courses asynchronously through the Canvas learning management system.
 Transfer students may apply up to nine approved credits toward the information studies core.
 Distance learners have access to online, synchronous writing tutoring.

 Applicants must have earned a bachelor’s or master’s degree with a minimum 3.0 GPA.
 Applicants without college-level education must have equivalent professional experience.
 UC Denver students must maintain a 3.0 GPA.

-UC Denver is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+University of Colorado Denver is regionally accredited by the Higher Learning Commission (HLC).

 Founded in Indiana in 1859, Valpo offers one of the most respected online master’s in cyber security degrees available.
 The online master’s in cyber security requires 36 credits, which most students complete in one year.
 The core curriculum covers topics such as information security, IT risk management, and technology, law, and policy.

 Valpo delivers online courses asynchronously through Blackboard.
 Students complete computing infrastructure hosting simulations and lab exercises.
 An optional preparatory course is available for students planning to take the Certified Information Systems Security Professional test.
 As a capstone, students complete either a 300-hour supervised internship or a research project.